Canon 4000D vs Panasonic GM5

 |16.||Panasonic GX1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |17.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the GM5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GM5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the GM5 from Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the 4000D and GM5 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic GM5 Manual.